NYUGameCenter/Unity-Git-Config/README.md

 # Setup Instructions:

+## Configure Unity for Git

+1. Create a new unity project.

+2. Open the editor settings:

+   `Edit > Project Settings > Editor`

+3. Force visible .meta files (this will ensure script execution order & object references are maintained)

+   `Version Control / Mode: “Visible Meta Files”`

+4. Force text serialization (this will ensure you can merge & properly diff your assets)

+   `Asset Serialization / Mode: “Force Text”`

+5. Save changes

+   `File > Save Project`

 ## Create & Configure Your Repo

-1. Create a new github repo.
+1. Create a new github repo with the same name as your unity project.
 Don't select the default unity .gitignore, we'll be importing our own a the subsequent step.

-2. Clone the repo to your local machine.
+2. Clone the repo to the unity project folder you created in "Configure Unity for Git".

 3. Download the [pre-commit](https://github.com/NYUGameCenter/Unity-Git-Config/blob/master/pre-commit) & [post-merge](https://github.com/NYUGameCenter/Unity-Git-Config/blob/master/post-merge) scripts.
 Enable them in your repo by moving them into the folder `<your_repo>/.git/hooks/`.
 These will ensure that meta files stay in sync.
 It will also alert you if you attempt to commit a >100mb file, which github will reject.
 It will reject the commit, allowing you to revise it to remove or reduce the size of the offending file(s). **These scripts have to be installed individually on each computer you clone to repo to.** Ensure your teammates have installed these as well.